jannatulshapna/Aggression-Detection/README.md

 languages (Hindi and Bangla) still lack proper investigations due to the lack of a dataset.
-This paper particularly worked on the Hindi, Bangla, and English datasets to detect aggressive comments and have shown a novel way of generating machinetranslated data to resolve data unavailability issues.
+This paper particularly worked on the Hindi, Bangla, and English datasets to detect aggressive comments and have shown a novel way of generating machine translated data to resolve data unavailability issues.
 A fully machine-translated English dataset has been analyzed with the models such as the Long Short term memory model (LSTM), Bidirectional Long-short term memory model (BiLSTM), LSTMAutoencoder, word2vec, Bidirectional Encoder Representations